YanivZalach/Vim_Config/README.md

 Beautiful Color Scheme 🌈
   * A soothing color scheme that's easy on your eyes is set as default, enhancing your focus and readability.

-Basic Auto-Completion using coc.nvim 🔌
+Auto-Completion using coc.nvim 🔌

-  * Auto-completion courtesy of coc.nvim, which can be extended for future enhancements.
+  * Auto-completion courtesy of coc.nvim, which can be extended in the future, with enhancements and specific languages.

 NERD Tree Integration 🌲
   * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.